print

 Additionally, it is important to understand that Josephus wrote for both the Greeks and Romans and that this particular audience would not have understood who he was referring to if he simply used the name "Jesus."
 Therefore, according to Whiston, Josephus used the term "Christ," not to convince others that Jesus was the Messiah, but only to differentiate Him from other historical figures with the same name.

-Whiston then added that all other historians who wrote for the next several centuries understood that Josephus was not a believer.
-Josephus’ approach was similar to that of Pontius Pilate during the time of Jesus’ crucifixion.
+Whiston then added that all other historians who wrote for the next several centuries understood that Josephus was not a believer and that his approach was similar to that of Pontius Pilate during the time of Jesus’ crucifixion.
 According to the scriptures, Pilate ordered a sign to be posted upon Jesus’ cross.
 The sign bore the words: "This is Jesus, king of the Jews."
 The fact that Pilate ordered this sign did not mean he believed Jesus was the king of the Jews.
 He only placed it there because he was provoked by the Jewish leaders who brought charges against Jesus.
 These leaders wanted the sign to read that Jesus claimed to be king of the Jews.
 However, because of his exasperation with these Jewish leaders, Pilate refused to have these words changed (Jn.
 19:19-22).

 An Arabic Translation of Josephus